runxiyu/forge/README.md

 certificates or UNIX domain socket authentication), via passwords, and via challenge-response mechanisms including SSH keys.
 SASL may be considered.

-The Web interface will have a dedicated login screen.
+The web interface will have a dedicated login screen.
 Connections are set as keepalive, and sessions are tracked across a kept-alive connection; optionally, a user may click "remember me with a cookie" in the login screen.